-According to the group, “Neuralink and UC-Davis staff failed to provide dying monkeys with adequate veterinary care, used an unapproved substance known as ‘Bioglue’ that killed monkeys by destroying portions of their brains, and failed to provide for the psychological well-being of monkeys ….
-Macaque monkeys used in the experiment were caged alone, had steel posts screwed to their skulls, suffered ‘facial trauma,’ seizures following brain implants, and recurring infections at implant sites.”
+According to the group, “Neuralink and UC Davis staff failed to provide dying monkeys with adequate veterinary care, used an unapproved substance known as ‘Bioglue’ that killed monkeys by destroying portions of their brains .… Macaque monkeys used in the experiment were caged alone, had steel posts screwed to their skulls, suffered ‘facial trauma,’ seizures following brain implants, and recurring infections at implant sites.”

-One of the monkeys implanted with the chip was euthanized after developing a skin infection—and another was euthanized after researchers discovered that the animal was missing fingers and toes, “possibly from self-mutilation or some other unspecified trauma.”
-A necropsy revealed that one of the other monkeys who died had experienced a brain hemorrhage.
+One of the monkeys implanted with the chip was euthanized after developing a skin infection.
+Another was also euthanized after researchers discovered they were missing fingers and toes, “possibly from self-mutilation or some other unspecified trauma.”
+A necropsy revealed that one of the other monkeys who died had suffered a brain hemorrhage.

 —PETA President Ingrid Newkirk

-These monkeys at UC-Davis aren’t the only victims of cruel experiments carried out or paid for by Neuralink.
 In August 2020, Musk introduced Gertrude—one of several pigs used—during a webcast demonstration.
-The experiment involved implanting coin-sized computer chips in pigs’ brains in order to attempt to demonstrate that brainwaves can be tracked.
+The experiment involved implanting coin-size computer chips in pigs’ brains in order to attempt to demonstrate that brainwaves can be tracked.

 One clip showed a pig forced to trot on a treadmill.
-Giant notches had been cut in her ears, just as is done to pigs on filthy farms without painkillers.
+Giant notches had been cut in her ears, just as is done without painkillers to pigs on filthy farms.
 Aware that there would be backlash against his use of pigs, Musk used a PR reel to claim that he and his staff care about animals.
 But no amount of “humane washing” can cover up the cruelty, speciesism, and bad science that underlie all such experiments.

 In a separate experiment, Musk implanted a computer chip in a monkey’s skull, apparently to see if the animal could “play video games using his mind.”
 He claimed that the monkey “looks totally happy,” but he’s no primatologist.
 If he were, he’d never suggest that an animal strapped to a chair with a metal device implanted in his skull and forced to watch video games all day would be anything but miserable.